cabonifaz/rag-fastapi-piloto-iA/README.md

 The embeddings model is gonna be Amazon Titan Text Embeddings V2 The LLM model is gonna be meta.llama3-8b-instruct-v1:0 The vectorial database is gonna be Weaviate Cloud Service (WCS)

+prompt: Answer concisely and directly.
+Do NOT repeat, do NOT explain, do NOT add extra text.
+Answer ONLY what is asked.

+● For AWS Bedrock, here are better alternatives to Llama3-8B for more consistent RAG responses:

+  Recommended Models:

+  1. Claude 3 Haiku (Best for RAG)

+  - Model ID: anthropic.claude-3-haiku-20240307-v1:0
+  - Pros: Very consistent, follows instructions well, cost-effective
+  - Best for: Production RAG systems

+  2. Claude 3.5 Sonnet (Most capable)

+  - Model ID: anthropic.claude-3-5-sonnet-20241022-v2:0
+  - Pros: Excellent instruction following, very reliable
+  - Cons: More expensive

+  3. Claude 3 Sonnet (Good balance)

+  - Model ID: anthropic.claude-3-sonnet-20240229-v1:0
+  - Pros: Reliable, good performance, reasonable cost

+  Why Claude > Llama for RAG:

+  - ✅ Better instruction following - Respects length limits
+  - ✅ More consistent - Same query = similar response
+  - ✅ Better temperature control - Actually works as expected
+  - ✅ No repetitive loops - Stops when told to stop

+  To switch:

+  Update your .env:
+  LLM_MODEL_ID=anthropic.claude-3-haiku-20240307-v1:0

+  And update the AWS provider request format for Claude (different from Llama).

+  Recommendation: Start with Claude 3 Haiku - it's designed exactly for this kind of consistent, instruction-following use case.